loopwerk/loopwerk.io/content/articles/2025-11-15-ode-to-testers.md

 # An ode to the tester

-In software development, we talk a lot about velocity.
-Shipping faster.
-Automating more.
-Reducing friction.
-But there's one role that rarely gets the attention it deserves, one that quietly holds the entire operation together.
+In software development, we talk a lot about velocity: shipping faster, automating more, reducing friction.
+But there's one role that rarely gets the attention it deserves.

 I'm talking about the tester.